-Students participating in SASI who take an approved leave of absence may elect coverage for up to twelve months under the SASI continuation plan.
-Application is required through the on-campus Chickering Insurance Coordinator.
-The SASI continuation plan premium is higher than the registered student premium.
+Students who take an approved leave of absence are ineligible for U-SHIP coverage once the leave of absence takes effect.
+Students who were enrolled in U-SHIP in the term immediately preceding their leave of absence may elect to enroll in "continuation coverage" for up to twelve months.
+Application is required through the on-campus Insurance Coordinator located in the Administration Building, Room 231/232 and must be made within 30 days from the end of prior U-SHIP coverage.
+The continuation coverage premium is higher than the registered student premium.